The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Introduction

 \section{Introduction}

 We address the problem of sampling from probability distributions that admit a density $\fx$ of the form

 where $\phi_1, \ldots, \phi_m: \R \to \Rpp$ are integrable univariate functions and $K\in \R^{m\times n}$ is a linear operator.
-Depending on the structure of $K$, the integral $\int_{\R^n} \fx{x}\;\mathrm{d}x$ might be finite or infinite.
+Depending on the kernel of $K$, the integral $\int_{\R^n} \fx{x}\;\mathrm{d}x$ might be finite or infinite.
 In the former case, we call $\fx$ a \emph{proper} density on $\R^n$.
 In the latter case, $\fx$ is only proper on a linear subspace of $\R^n$, and we call it \emph{improper}.
 We consider both cases in this work and, to simplify our presentation, we assume without loss of generality that $\phi_1, \ldots, \phi_m$ are univariate densities.

-The density defined by~\eqref{def_poe} is a variant of the products-of-experts model~\cite{Hinton:1999, Hinton:2002} introduced by Hinton.
+The density defined by~\eqref{def_poe} is a variant of the well-known products-of-experts model~\cite{Hinton:1999, Hinton:2002} introduced by Hinton and corresponds to a two-layer neural network with activation functions $\log \phi_i$ that computes $\log \fx{x} + \text{const}$.
 Interestingly, many distributions that emerge from the Bayesian treatment of inverse problems with standard imaging models are of this form.
 To see this connection, let $\mathcal{F}:\R^n\rightarrow \R^d$ denote a forward operator and consider the problem of recovering an unknown image $X\in \R^n$ from its noisy observation

 where $\eta\in\R^d$ is measurement noise.
 Although the realization of the measurement noise $\eta$ is usually unknown, it is typically assumed that its distribution is known.
 In the Bayesian framework, it is assumed that the unknown image is a realization of a random variable with distribution \( f_X \) and, consequently, inverse problems are addressed by analyzing the posterior distribution $\fxgy$, which via Bayes' theorem can be expressed as